River Ver, Moor Mill & Verulamium

 - In 30 metres, turn left into Grove Road, just before what used to be the Duke of Marlborough pub (now a private house), your direction 300° initially.
 In a further 40 metres, you pass the left turn into Pondswick Close.
 Then in 45 metres, turn left onto Lady Spencer’s Grove, a footpath lined with horse chestnut trees, your direction 295°, gently uphill.

-- In 140 metres, after passing the buildings of Abbey CE Primary School over to your right, the path comes out to an open green space where you turn right up the hill towards the Cathedral on a tarmac path (or you could go straight on for 150 metres for a drink at Ye Olde Fighting Cocks, a tea stop option).
+- In 140 metres, after passing the buildings of The Abbey C.E Primary School over to your right, the path comes out to a green open space where you turn right up the hill towards the Cathedral on a tarmac path (or you could go straight on for 150 metres for a drink at Ye Olde Fighting Cocks, a tea stop option).
 In 220 metres turn right along the modern outcrop of St Albans Abbey , in 7 metres coming to the entrance.

 - After visiting the Cathedral, and after taking tea in its cafeteria, if you wish to head direct to St Albans Abbey railway station without a mini-tour of the old town, come out by this same door and turn right for 10 metres, then take the tarmac path half left downhill, your direction 250°, in 300 metres coming to Ye Olde Fighting Cocks pub - to continue with the directions below.